RAlmanzo/SniffHikes-Web-App/README.md

 🧱 Designing and managing a relational SQL Server database

+🧪 Writing unit tests with xUnit and mocking dependencies

 🧭 Using Entity Framework Core to:

   Create and configure data models